jrean/laravel-user-verification/README.md

 No user found for the given e-mail adresse.

+* `UserHasNoEmailException`

+The given user has its email property null or empty.

 ### Error View

 By default the `user-verification.blade.php` view will be loaded for the verification error route `/verification/error`.
 If an error occurs, the user will be redirected to this route and this view will be rendered.